Source of image: Damascus Museum, Syria

-Embroidery: Janet Jameel Hamad [Silwad], Amman
+Embroidery: Janet Jameel Hamad [Silwad], Amman, Jordan

 Ba’al was a title and honorific meaning “lord” in the Northwest Semitic languages spoken in the Levant during antiquity.
 From its use among people, it came to be applied to gods.
-Scholars previously associated the theonym with solar cults and with a variety of unrelated patron deities, but inscriptions have shown that the name Ba’al was particularly associated with the storm and fertility god Hadad and his local manifestations.
+Scholars previously associated the theonym with solar cults and with a variety of unrelated patron deities.
+However, inscriptions have shown that the name Ba’al was particularly associated with the storm and fertility god Hadad and his local manifestations.